Justiça: Production

-Justiça was shot in Recife, capital of Pernambuco, in an effort by Rede Globo to set some of its works outside of the Rio-São Paulo axis.
+The first season of Justiça was shot in Recife, capital of Pernambuco, in an effort by Rede Globo to set some of its works outside of the Rio-São Paulo axis.
 According to the director, Recife was chosen due to its economic inequality being greater than the rest of the country, which gives the series more veracity.
 To Villamarim, "Recife is a synthesis of Brazil".
 In the municipality, Pina Beach, Boa Viagem Beach, Teatro de Santa Isabel, Palácio do Campo das Princesas, Mercado de São José and the Holiday Building were used as filming locations.
 In Olinda, some streets were used as location such as Ladeira da Misericórdia, among others, as well as Largo do Amparo.
 In Jaboatão dos Guararapes, the Barra de Jangada Beach was used.

 The way the story is told, interconnecting four different stories, was already used in movies such as Short Cuts, Crash and Babel.
 The cast preparation was done by Chico Accioly and rabbi Nilton Bonder.

+In May 2022, TV Globo announced that the series would receive a new season shown exclusively on the Globoplay streaming service.
+The continuation of the production continues with the signing of Manuela Dias and the same format as the first season and expected to premiere in the second half of 2023.
+Recording began in March 2023 in Ceilândia and Sol Nascente, administrative regions of the Brazilian Federal District, ending in July at Estúdios Globo.
+The first teaser of the series was shown during a Grupo Globo panel at Rio2C.
+The characters of Alice Wegmann, Nanda Costa, Paolla Oliveira, Juan Paiva and Murilo Benício were the highlights in the first images.

 Plot

-The miniseries tells a story in each day of the week, in which a search for justice takes place.

-Monday (Vicente Menezes)

-Elisa (Débora Bloch) can't overcome the death of her daughter, Isabela (Marina Ruy Barbosa), murdered in 2009 by her own fiancée Vicente (Jesuíta Barbosa) when he caught her cheating on him with an ex-boyfriend.
-After being released from prison in current time, he seeks forgiveness by his mother-in-law as he starts a new life with Regina (Camila Márdila) and their daughter.

-Tuesday (Fátima Libéria do Nascimento)

-Fátima (Adriana Esteves), a maid at Elisa's house, killed a dog belonging to police sergeant Douglas (Enrique Díaz) in 2009 after it hurt her son.
-She is subsequently incriminated for drug trafficking after Douglas plants some cocaine at her house.
-Seven years later, when she is released, she wants to reunite with her family, but her husband Waldir (Ângelo Antônio) died, her son Jesus (Bernardo Berruezo/Tobias Carrieres) is homeless and her daughter Mayara (Letícia Braga/Julia Dalavia) became a prostitute.

-Thursday (Rose Silva dos Santos)

-Rose (Jéssica Ellen) and Débora (Luisa Arraes) are friends.
-In 2009, the former is arrested with drugs which actually belonged to some other friends, while the second is spared.
-Afterwards, Débora is raped.
-Seven years later, when Rose is released from prison and reunites with her friend, they search for the man who violated her.

-Friday (Maurício de Oliveira)

-In 2009, Mauricio (Cauã Reymond) was arrested for killing his wife Beatriz (Marjorie Estiano) at her own request after a hit and run leaves her quadriplegic.
-The accident was caused by Antenor (Antonio Calloni), who was making a runaway with money he stole from his business partner (Euclydes Menezes (Luiz Carlos Vasconcelos), Vicente's father).
-Seven years later, when Mauricio is released from prison, he befriends Vânia (Drica Moraes), the troubled wife of Antenor, who now runs for governor of Pernambuco.
+Justiça is a drama that follows the lives of four characters who are arrested on the same day.
+After seven years, they are released and have to deal with the consequences of their imprisonment.
+These four independent stories are interconnected and provoke reflection on what justice is, based on the particular understanding of each character.